-Lighting and Operating instructions are included with this manual.
+Operation and troubleshooting instructions are included with this manual.
 By using these instructions, the user may be able to make minor operational adjustments and save unnecessary service calls.
-However the user should not attempt repairs, but should contact a service technician or gas supplier.
+The user should not attempt repairs, but should contact a service technician or gas supplier for service.